ayanit1/CV/README.md

 [Skills](#skills) | [Projects](#projects) | [Experience](#experience) | [Education](#education) | [Interests](#interests)

-Throughout my career I’ve always followed my desires and passion regardless how big or difficult the journey.
-Former professional dancer and business owner, I’ve decided to learn code at Makers Academy.
+Former professional dancer and business owner, turned software developer at a 12 week bootcamp by Makers Academy.

 The next step my journey is to become a full stack junior developer where I can be a part of a cohesive unit, and be creative in developing technical solutions to solve problems.
 I promote the use of Test Driven Development, with agile programming combined with extreme programming values.

 ## Skills

-### Self-motivated
+### Self-motivated and self-reliant

 Before applying for Makers I wanted to firstly follow my passion in dancing and setting up a business.
 There is not a particular set guidelines to do both, yet with relentless tenacity I was able to learn and adapt new skills to keep them both a career, without the safe hands of someone above me.
 I started everything from scratch which meant I had to do everything for myself and solve problems that appeared.
+You put me in a situation where I am doing something, I will find something productive to do.

 ### Creative individual